MicrosoftDocs/VBA-Docs/api/Outlook.DistListItem.AddMember.md

 # DistListItem.AddMember Method (Outlook)

 Adds a new member to the specified distribution list.
-The distribution list contains  **[Recipient](Outlook.Recipient.md)** objects that represent valid e-mail addresses.
+The distribution list contains  **[Recipient](Outlook.Recipient.md)** objects that represent valid email addresses.

 ## Syntax